top of page

 THE WHY

-Why is a change needed?
+Why is a new way needed?

 Perhaps we aren’t getting the outcomes we want.
 Maybe because the process to get the outcomes is a long and unhappy one.
 Or maybe we lose something vital in the process, like creativity or mental health.
 If one of these things was true, immediate reform would be the minimal requirement.
 If all were true, a complete overhaul of the system is required.